alexcumplido/yoga-api/README.md

 # Yoga API 🧘‍♀️

 API returning yoga categories and postures in a JSON format.
-If your response looks different, it is normal.
-It is a work in progress, and modifications can happen.
+If your response looks different, it is normal, modifications can happen.

-After Heroku new policy, several APIs about yoga stopped working.
-I am plugging data from some of those into this one creating new endpoints.
-This API is deployed live at [Render](https://render.com/).

-Credits to those developers: [rebeccaestes](https://github.com/rebeccaestes/yoga_api) - [cc-smith](https://github.com/cc-smith/yoga-poses)
+APIs about yoga hosted on Heroku went down due to policy changes.
+I am plugging data, creating new endpoints, and deploying at [Render](https://render.com/).
+Credits for the data to: [rebeccaestes](https://github.com/rebeccaestes/yoga_api) - [cc-smith](https://github.com/cc-smith/yoga-poses)

-## How can I use this API?
+## Endpoints usage

 **Request base URL:**